odinuv/web/articles/database-tech/index.md

 the value `11` in the `person.id_location` column is set to NULL.

 ### Delete or hide?
-Sometimes you may wish to access "deleted" information even after you remove it.
-It might be helpful in our app to just hide persons we do not want to see in person list and still be able to display such persons participation in past meetings.
-To achieve this behaviour you should add a column (e.g. `deleted`, data-type of this column can be `datetime` with possibility of NULL value -- NULL means that a person is not deleted and date and time can be used to store time when that person was deleted).
-Then you should update your SQL queries which retrieve persons from database according to your needs.
+Sometimes you may wish to access "deleted" information even after you have removed it.
+It might be helpful in our app just to hide persons we do not want to see in the person list and still be able to display such persons participation in past meetings.
+To achieve this behaviour you should add a column (e.g. `deleted`, data-type of this column can be `datetime` with the possibility of a NULL value --- NULL means that a person is not deleted and date and time can be used to store time when that person was deleted).
+Then you should update your
+SQL queries which retrieve persons from the database according to your needs.

 ### Deleting Records Summary
-In general, deleting records from database is uneasy task, use these rules to help you out:
+In general, deleting records from the database is an uneasy task; use these rules to help you out:

-- use `SET NULL` or `SET DEFAULT` where link can be lost,
+- use `SET NULL` or `SET DEFAULT` where a link can be lost,
 - use `CASCADE` where related records can be lost,
 - use `RESTRICT` in all other cases.

 Unfortunately, most real-world situations fall in the last category.
-When working in information system, it is usually necessary to keep all historical information even if they were supposed to be deleted.
+When working in an information system, it is usually necessary to keep all historical information even if they were supposed to be deleted.
 Consider for example an e-shop, where a customer (John.Doe@example.com) wants to terminate his account.
 You cannot physically delete that account, because you will loose all operations the customer did (when he ordered and payed something) and his orders and invoices etc. So rather than that, you should only disable the account John.Doe@example.com or mark it as deleted.
-Now what would you do if users log-in to your system via email and now that you disabled the account someone wants to open a new account with the same e-mail (John.Doe@example.com)?
+Now what will you do if users log-in to your system via email and now when you have disabled the account someone wants to open a new account with the same e-mail (John.Doe@example.com)?
 Should you refresh that account or create a new one (suppose it is a company email and a different person)?

 And all that was a simple deletion.
 They may be more complicated business requirements.
-For example a company can have cars or machinery and requires that some one is always responsible for them.
+For example a company can have cars or machinery and requires that someone is always responsible for them.
 What if the responsible person leaves the company?
 If `SET DEFAULT` is not enough, a rule must exist to select a new person responsible for the machinery and this must be done programmatically in the application code.
 All the above situations are quite real and they present a challenge